BCIT-CST-DTC10/1800-202430_DTC10/README.md

 <div align="center">
     <sub>
-        hallo thanks for being interested in our project! :3
+        Thanks for being interested in our project!
     </sub>
 </div>